cableguy99/docs/docs/general/faq.md

 #### Can I mine TAO?
 TAO is not `mineable` but `mintable` by masternodes.
-Masternodes are responsible for creating, verifying and finalizing the blocks created within a period, called epoch.
+Masternodes are responsible for creating, verifying and finalizing the blocks created within a period, called an epoch.
 Masternodes and Stakers will receive block rewards.

 #### What is TAO circulating supply and total supply?